Home Remedies For Your Dog's Skin Inflammation

 Although most chronic skin problems like Katie Bell’s are secondary to deeper issues, such as food or flea allergies or perhaps sensitivity to exogenous chemicals in the environment, most skin problems can be temporarily relieved with proper use of topical remedies.
 And you probably don’t need to travel far to find one.
 Soothing, healing relief can be as close as the kitchen spice cabinet if your companion is bothered by an acute irritation, such as a “told you so” bite inflicted by the dog-harassed, queen feline of the house (my dog Willow insists it’s worth it).

-Topical Home Remedies
+Topical Home Remedies for Dogs

 One of the quickest ways to reduce inflammation of the skin and itchiness is by use of herbal astringents.